 What Makes a Good Influencer?

-Don’t try to control the content itself.
-Instead, invest more time in selecting the right influencer; then, trust that person to make the right creative decisions.
+Trying to control the content itself instead of investing more time in selecting the right influencer.
+Trusting that person to then make the right creative decisions is key.

 How to Vet Effective Influencers